 - Apple rolls out cheaper Retina iMac, 15-inch MacBook Pro with Force Touch

 - New MacBook available for order but missing from Apple Stores

 - World Cup 2018: Tom Flanagan and Michael Duffy handed

 “It simply all fell into the vicinity.
 It simply felt inspiring,” stated Linda Sarsour, one of the main organizers of each march and conference.
 “People are relatively prompted and feeling hopeful, and that’s exactly what the factor of the conference changed into.”
-They have been a various group, women of nearly every age and ethnicity.
+They have been various groups, women of nearly every age and ethnicity.
 There turned into programming for kids and a “pumping pod” for breast-feeders.
-Men’s toilets inside the conference middle were modified to gender-neutral ones for the weekend.
-Stoking their fervor becomes the current wave of revelations of sexual harassment via powerful men, film manufacturers Harvey Weinstein and political pundit Mark Halperin.
+Men’s toilets inside the conference middle were modified to gender-neutral for the weekend.
+Stoking their fervor becomes the current wave of revelations of sexual harassment via powerful men, film manufacturers Harvey Weinstein, and political pundit Mark Halperin.